 Libraries

-Lund University has one of Sweden’s oldest and largest research library networks, with 25 libraries across the campus and around 200 librarians.
+Lund University has one of the oldest and largest research library networks in Sweden, with 25 libraries on campus and around 200 librarians.

-The University Library (UB) is perhaps the most special of the libraries at Lund University.
+The University Library (UB) is perhaps the most special of Lund University's libraries.
 Founded in 1666, at the same time as the University, it is housed in a magnificent ivy-covered building.
-The library holds large collections extending over
+The library has a vast collection spanning more than 2 000 years and includes everything that has ever been printed in Sweden.

-At the libraries you will find course literature and reference material, places to study and often computer and group rooms where you can work.
-Many faculty libraries provide training sessions to help improve your resource and information searching skills, in support of your studies here.
+At the libraries you will find course literature and reference material, as well as computer, group and quiet reading rooms where you can work.
+Many faculty libraries offer training sessions to help improve your skills in finding resources and information to support your studies.

 - Visit the Lund University Libraries website

-- Watch a video about Lund University's libraries on YouTube
+- Watch a video about Lund University Libraries on YouTube

 Open access to scientific documents

-Lund University is also the first Swedish institute of higher education with an Open Access policy, giving free online access to scientific documents.
+Lund University is also the first Swedish university with an Open Access policy, which provides free online access to scientific documents.

 - Search for databases, e-journals and e-books – LUBsearch